Upgrading to cf CLI v7

 New workflows supported by cf CLI v7

 cf CLI v7 uses CAPI V3, which offers developers more granular control over their apps.
 It activates new workflows by exposing packages, droplets, builds, and processes.
-CAPI V3 also includes new resources.
-For example, sidecars, manifests, and deployments.
+CAPI V3 also includes new resources, for example, sidecars, manifests, and deployments.

 Some key new features available with the cf CLI v7 are: